 Emergency services in the study area are expected to operate similarly in 2017 as under current conditions.
-Seattle Fire Station 5, located on Pier 52 just north of the Seattle Multimodal Terminal at Colman Dock, is the primary station serving the study area.
+Seattle Fire Station 5, located on Pier 53 just north of Colman Dock, is the primary station serving the study area.
 It provides service to both the downtown core as well as to boats in Elliott Bay.